ZecHub/zechub/CONTRIBUTING.md

 After you do that, you can go to the [newsletter section of this repository](/newsletter/newsletterbasics.md) and submit a pull-request to create a new edition of the newsletter.
 Please follow the format used in this [template](/newsletter/newslettertemplate.md).

 After you do this @squirrel or @tokidoki (in Discord) will see that your new edition of the newsletter available, and they'll review and then merge it to the repository.
 After it's been merged, they'll take the content and post it via Substack.

-Include your UA in the PR so we can send you a tip!

 ### Translating Newsletter - 0.2 ZEC per translation